azsdk/azsdk-docs/00a-Setup/Readme.md

 > **Note:** This restriction has been put in place from AzSDK version 2.8.x and applicable for all future releases.

 **Continuous Assurance(CA) Scans:**
 No impact to CA as it would automatically upgrade to latest version.
-Before every scan it checks whether there has been a latest realase of the devops kit and upgrade itself.
+Before every scan it checks whether there has been a latest release of the devops kit and upgrade itself.
 And all the further scans would happen using the latest version.

 **AzSDK CICD Extension**
-No impact to default behaviour of CICD.
+No impact to default behavior of CICD.
 It always runs the scan with the latest version available in the PS Gallery.
-If teams have overriden the default behavior by specifying a version number during the build, then the same restriction of N-2 applies here as well.
+If teams have overridden the default behavior by specifying a version number during the build, then the same restriction of N-2 applies here as well.

 ### Auto Update
-It is always recommended to scan your subscription with the latest devops kit module and thus by ensuring to evalute latest security controls that are availble through the module.
+It is always recommended to scan your subscription with the latest devops kit module and thus by ensuring to evaluate latest security controls that are available through the module.
 "Secure DevOps kit for Azure" module provide different auto update capabilities based on the devops stage and its usage.
 More details are below:

 **Adhoc Scans:**